How much do 4 days in Bangkok as a backpacker cost? A general estimate based on my own spendings that will help you to explore Bangkok on a budget.

-Things I did not Do:
+Things I did not do in Bangkok

 There are several things I ended up not doing due to the weather.
 Below you can check out the current prices for these common touristic activities in Bangkok.

-Additionally you should consider doing some non-touristic activities in Bangkok.
-Most of them are very budget friendly and you will easily be able to do them for less than 20€ per day.
+Additionally, you should consider doing some non-touristic activities in Bangkok.
+Most of them are very budget-friendly and you will easily be able to do them for less than 20€ per day.